 There is a Paris for everyone and a hotel for everyone too.
 If you are coming to Paris on a budget – and believe me with the continually high exchange rate between the dollar and the Euro who isn't – there is a wonderfully situated hotel called the Hôtel Elysées Flaubert that is the perfect solution.

 You can get a perfectly adequate no-frills, a clean room with wifi/internet access, and a continental breakfast.
 There is a helpful and friendly staff (trust me, not always a given in Paris) that can assist you with your needs.

 It is within walking distance to the Arc de Triomphe, Champs Elysées, Place de Ternes, public transport (metro, RER), restaurants, and everything else in Paris.

 Speaking of restaurants, food-wise there are great restaurant options for you to enjoy close to Hôtel Elysées Flaubert.
 I personally like the brasserie Le Congrès Maillot, especially their strawberry millefeuille!

-For shopping, you can wander through the luxury stores on the Avenue des Champs-Élysées, but for a more budget-friendly store that is a real treat to walk through, check out the Monoprix located at Avenue de Villiers.
+For shopping, you can wander through the luxury stores on the Avenue des Champs-Élysées (in the 8th arrondissement), but for a more budget-friendly store that is a real treat to walk through, check out the Monoprix located at Avenue de Villiers.
 Wander in and out of smaller clothing stores such as Promod or Camaieu and definitely take a peek into one of the pharmacies they are so much fun to explore!

 And when you have exhausted yourself of sights (and sites) and sounds and filled your belly with amazing food, then head back to your affordable room at the Hôtel Elysées Flaubert and lay your head on that nice clean pillow with a smile knowing that you are enjoying Paris and sticking to a budget!
 It can be done!